 “Personal Data” has the meaning given to it by the Data Protection Act 2018.

 “Renewal Period” means the period described in clause 14.1.

-“Services” means the subscription services provided by the Supplier to the Customer under this Agreement via www.redtapehq.com or any other website notified to the Customer by the Supplier from time to time, as more particularly described in the Documentation and Service Plan.
+“Services” means the provision of the online application for managing HR records, expense claims, time off requests and purchase orders as described at https://www.turbinehq.com/turbine-overview and provided by the Supplier to the Customer under this Agreement via www.redtapehq.com or any other website notified to the Customer by the Supplier from time to time, as more particularly described in the Documentation and Service Plan.

 “Service Plan” means the service plan selected by the Customer via the plans and pricing page (or subsequently selected by the Customer under clause 3) which sets out the applicable Service Plan Limits.

 “Service Plan Limits” in relation to the applicable Service Plan Limits, means the number of employees, teams and managers of the Customer that may use the Services.

 “Software” means the online software applications provided by the Supplier as part of the Services.

 “Subscription Fees” means the subscription fees payable by the Customer to the Supplier as set out in the Service Plan.

 “Subscription Term” has the meaning given in clause 14.1.